-* U.S. welcomes Japan interest but worried talks could bog down
+* U.S. welcomes Japan interest but worried talks could bog

 * Japan's auto and insurance barriers concern many lawmakers